 Still plenty of room to stay, cycle or walk in the rest of the country.
 And plenty of beauty as well, don't worry.

 One remark : especially in spring, the first warm sunny days of the year, do expect crowds of Dutch walkers and bikers on the bicycle paths in the weekend !

 Amsterdam is busy most of the year ; less in winter of course, and that's just fine for museum visits.
 For famous museums, avoid the weekend and/or book in advance.

-And talking crowds, there's the season of tulips and other spring flowers in April - May.
-Mainly in a narrow strip along the coast, south of Amsterdam.
+And talking crowds, there's the season of tulips and other spring flowers.
+Most tourists go to the traditional growing region, a narrow strip along the coast south of Amsterdam.
 For more relaxed possibilities, check my private tulip tours.